“Planning is bringing the future into the present so that you can do something about it now.”

 – Alan Lakein

-The best use of your time?
-Having a clear plan and direction, so you make the most of every moment.
+Second, that the solution to making the most of my life was having a clear plan and direction, so you make the most of every moment.

 If you don’t know where you want to get to, it doesn’t matter which way you go.